hashicorp/terraform-provider-google/website/docs/r/cloud_run_v2_service.html.markdown

 * `launch_stage` -
   (Optional)
-  The launch stage as defined by Google Cloud Platform Launch Stages.
+  The launch stage as defined by [Google Cloud Platform Launch Stages](https://cloud.google.com/products#product-launch-stages).
 Cloud Run supports ALPHA, BETA, and GA.
   If no value is specified, GA is assumed.
+Set the launch stage to a preview stage on input to allow use of preview features in that stage.
+On read (or output), describes whether the resource uses preview features.
+  For example, if ALPHA is provided as input, but only BETA and GA-level features are used, this field will be BETA on output.
   Possible values are: `UNIMPLEMENTED`, `PRELAUNCH`, `EARLY_ACCESS`, `ALPHA`, `BETA`, `GA`, `DEPRECATED`.

 * `binary_authorization` -